malaysia-ai/apache-airflow/README.md

 ### 4. Custom image is ready

-Now that the image is used for setting up an Airflow instance or cluster. [airflow.yaml](https://github.com/malaysia-ai/infra/blob/main/airflow/airflow.yaml#L68)
+Now that the image is used for setting up an Airflow instance or cluster in [airflow.yaml](https://github.com/malaysia-ai/infra/blob/main/airflow/airflow.yaml#L68)

 ```yaml
 # Default airflow repository -- overridden by all the specific images below